SNWCreations/Citizens2Legacy/README.md

 Copyright (C) 2024 SNWCreations.

-This project and the patches to the upstream project inside this project are licensed under MIT license.
-See `LICENSE` file in this repository for the license content.
+This project and the patches to the upstream project inside this project are licensed under Open Software License 3.0, see `LICENSE` file in this repository for the license content.